Latest

 The Sustainable Development Goals in Bahrain

 The Sustainable Development Goals are a global call to action to end poverty, protect the earth’s environment and climate, and ensure that people everywhere can enjoy peace and prosperity.
-With 21 United Nations Entities represented in the Kingdom of Bahrain, the work of the United Nations encompasses all 17 SDGs.
+With 22 United Nations Entities represented in the Kingdom of Bahrain, the United Nations' work encompasses all 17 SDGs.

 Story